oliavd/Requirements-for-Software-Security-Engineering/Code_Review/Readme.md

 Code review strategy
 --------------------

-.Manual code review of critical security functions identified in mis-use cases and threat models.
+Manual code review of critical security functions identified in mis-use cases and threat models.

-.Automated code scanning (if available).
+Automated code scanning (if available).
 Include links to full reports.

-.Summary of key findings from manual and/or automated scanning.
+Summary of key findings from manual and/or automated scanning.
 This may include: Categorization, Mappings to CWEs, CAPECs, Risk Levels etc.

-.Links to any pull requests, issues, discussion, etc. from the team to the original project and any follow-up interactions.
+Links to any pull requests, issues, discussion, etc. from the team to the original project and any follow-up interactions.

 Due Date
 --------